Shivanisingh-Muit/Connect4-Game/README.md

 # Connect Four Game
 Hello, this is my Internpe internship repository where every task done at Internpe will be added.
-Task4 , here javascript akills are highlighted.
+Task4 , here javascript skills are highlighted.
 Thank you for visiting